lemonnish/personal-website-travel/_posts/2016-09-19-black-rock-desert.md

 Back on the playa, we tried out Ron's windsurfer (so much giddy fun, despite the nearly non-existent winds).
 Jake and I also took a short motorcycle ride into the sunset.

 <div class='img-gallery'>
-{% include photo.html url="windsurfer.jpg" alt="windsurfer in camp" size="large" %}
+{% include photo.html url="windsurfer.jpg" alt="windsurfer in camp" size="xlarge" %}
-{% include photo.html url="motorbike.jpg" alt="the motorbike on the playa at sunset" size="large" %}
+{% include photo.html url="motorbike.jpg" alt="the motorbike on the playa at sunset" size="xlarge" %}
 </div>